|Lesa Cline-Ransome, photo by www.dawnsela.com|

-Lesa Cline-Ransome is the author of the new children's picture book Before She Was Harriet, which is about Harriet Tubman.
-Cline-Ransome's many other books for kids include Just a Lucky So and So and Words Set Me Free.
+Lesa Cline-Ransome is the author of the new children's book Just a Lucky So and So: The Story of Louis Armstrong.
+Her many other books for young readers include Satchel Paige and Words Set Me Free: The Story of Young Frederick Douglass.
 She lives in the Hudson River Valley region of New York.

-Q: Why did you decide to write Before She Was Harriet, and how did you decide on the structure of the book?
+Q: Why did you decide to focus on Louis Armstrong for your new picture book, and how did you research the book?

-Q: What do you think your husband James Ransome's illustrations add to the book?
+Q: What do you think is the best age group for this book?

 Q: What are you working on now?